 Meeting Time: Sun, 9:00 AM Location: S183, First Floor

 Bible Study and fellowship centered on Christian Living and community of friends.
 Mid-Life and Empty-Nester couples.
 Visitors & new members welcome at any time.
-Student, Children's and Nursery Programming is available for all Sunday morning groups.
-Please plan to arrive a little early to allow for check in to Children's and Nursery programs.
+Please note that this class meets at 9:00am.

 A group of active Christian adults studying God’s word and sharing fellowship and friendship.
 Teachers include class members and guest speakers leading a book-by-book journey through the Bible.
 Group participation and discussion will enrich you wherever you happen to be in your spiritual journey.
 Visitors and new members are always welcomed!
 Student, Children's and Nursery Programming is available for all Sunday morning groups.